 The wiki was first introduced to the English language by an American computer programmer named Ward Cunningham.
 He was in the airport on a trip to Hawaii when a member of staff told him to take the “wiki-wiki bus” between terminals.
-When he asked what that was, he was told: “wiki-wiki means ‘quick’”.
+When he asked what that was, the man replied: “wiki-wiki means’ quick’.”
 He needed to take the quick bus.

-The word stuck with him, and he named his first website after it — a user-edited site named WikiWikiWeb — in 1994.
+The word stuck with him, and he named his first website after it — a user-edited site called WikiWikiWeb — in 1994.